Transistor Circuit Collection Include:

-To explain this in more detail, take the example where the reference voltage is, say 5 volts.
+To explain the concept of hysteresis with an example, take the situation where there is a reference voltage of, 5 volts, for example.
 As the voltage rises, dependent upon the circuit is for example 5.5 volts.
 Then to switch in the other direction, the input voltage must fall to, for example 4.5 volts.

 In this way, there is a 1 volt difference between the switching in either direction, and this provides some significant noise immunity.